jotapebatista/jotapebatista/README.md

   </a>
 </div>

-- :telescope: I’m working as a IT & Electronics Technician @ [Brightstuff](https://www.brightstuff.pt).

-- :seedling: Exploring the world of Front-End Development (In love with it).
+- :seedling: Exploring the world of Full-Stack Development (In love with it).

 - :zap: In my free time, I'm a gamer, music addict, and pet lover.
 (Got a dog named JSON)